Aziz-Hlel/SchoolRankingFront/addToBoilertPlate.md

 - add a safeAsyncMutate function that wraps the try catch of mutateAsync from useMutation and sends back the response without needing to catch the error every time use call mutateAsync

 - add authorized routes on top the authenticated one

+- add a page object containing all pages details like paths, button names, and use Context and custom hook like in this one